Outpost-21/Tabula-Rasa/README.md

 - Needs (WIP but functional) - Original code by Chjees, Universal needs for various purposes.
 Currently includes Energy.
 Plans: Integrate into Networks, Rage Need

-- PawnCrafter (Being Removed) - Replacement "AutomatedProducer" coming, allowing automated time based production of Things and/or Pawns with or without consumption of materials placed in inputs (direct or via hopper).
+- AutomatedProducer (WIP) - Allowing automated time based production of Things and/or Pawns with or without consumption of materials placed in inputs (direct or via hopper).
+Recipe based, works similar to crafting tables.
+Can also be told to stop producing when output pile is filled or if anything at all is in the output.

 - AutoHeal (Fully Functional)
 Allows the use of a hediff that will passively heal pawns, to the extend of regrowing limbs.
 Separate hediff can be designated for the regrowth of limbs so you can adjust the rate, if any.